 What is the process of scarifying?

 Scarifying is a 2 step process.
 First, the scarifier is used to cut the thatch layer.
-2nd, the scarifier is used to loosen the soil.
-It helps to increase air and water penetration to the roots of the grass.
+2nd, loosen the soil.
+It helps to increase air and water movement to the roots of the grass.

 How many times can you scarify?

-We can scarify your lawn as often as required, but it is normally suggested to scarify no more than once in year.
+We can scarify lawn when required, but it is suggested to scarify no more than once in a year.

 Will a scarifier remove stones?

-No, a scarifier will not eliminate stones.
-However, it can break up the soil around the stones, which can make it simple to remove them by hand.
+No, a scarifier will not reduce stones.
+However, it can break the soil around the stones, making it simple to remove them by hand.

 How deep can a scarifier go?